edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Exchanged_Declaration.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01011006
-Comments: A collection of data for a piece of written, printed or electronic matter that is exchanged between two parties as a formal declaration.
+rdfs:comment | A collection of data for a piece of written, printed or electronic matter that is exchanged between two parties as a formal declaration. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: